Roliga/unity-utils/README.md

 Note that **not all properties this script modifies are undoable**, so be careful.

-Found in `Tools/Unity Utils/Component Property Copy`.
+Found in `Tools/Unity Utils/Component Property Copy`, or in the context menu on components.

 SaveTexture
 -----------